What is MS?

-A precise diagnosis can be based on your medical records and neurological tests, and various specialized procedures including magnetic resonance imaging, lumbar or spinal taps punctures, evoked potentials and blood analysis can help to accurately detect Multiple Sclerosis.
+A precise diagnosis of multiple sclerosis can be based on your medical records and neurological tests, and various specialized procedures including magnetic resonance imaging, lumbar or spinal taps punctures, evoked potentials and blood analysis can help to accurately detect Multiple Sclerosis.
 Diagnosing this disease early is extremely important, since the progression of symptoms can be slowed significantly by treatment.

 Filing for Social Security Disability with a Multiple Sclerosis Diagnosis

 When applying for Social Security Disability benefits on the basis of Multiple Sclerosis, it is necessary to demonstrate to the state-run Disability Determination Services (DDS) that a claimant’s capacity to perform gainful work activity has been severely limited by the condition.
-Even if a claimant can provide strong medical evidence of disability based on MS, it is important to provide detailed information about the symptoms of the condition, particularly the limitations imposed on the day-to-day functioning of the patient.
-Corroborating a neurologist’s diagnosis of Multiple Sclerosis with a long-term record of symptoms and impairments provided by a primary care physician, for example, will greatly strengthen a case for disability benefits.
+The DDS will examine that you meet the Blue Book listing for MS.

 The medical factors listed in the Social Security Administration’s impairment criteria handbook, or “blue book,” that are used by Disability Determination Services to decide whether to award Social Security Disability benefits to individuals with Multiple Sclerosis include: